networkoctopus/Silverletter/README.md

   Silverletter
 </h1>

-**A love letter to old hardware, delivered as a bootc image**
+**A love letter to 'old' hardware, delivered as a bootc image**

-Silverletter is based on [Universal Blue's `silverblue-main`](https://github.com/ublue-os/main/pkgs/container/silverblue-main).
-It is intended for selected Intel-based MacBook Air computers and currently tracks [Fedora 44](https://fedoraproject.org).
+Silverletter is based on [Universal Blue's `silverblue-main`](https://github.com/ublue-os/main/pkgs/container/silverblue-main) It is intended for selected Intel-based MacBook Air computers and currently tracks [Fedora 44](https://fedoraproject.org).

-This project began as a playground for bootc and the excellent [Universal Blue image-template](https://github.com/ublue-os/image-template).
-Instead of repeatedly layering the packages my old laptop needed onto stock Silverblue, I built a complete image around them.
+This began as a playground for bootc using the excellent [Universal Blue image-template](https://github.com/ublue-os/image-template).
+Instead of repeatedly layering the packages my old laptop needed onto stock Silverblue, I built a custom one.
 It became my daily driver in early 2026 and eventually felt worth sharing.

-More than anything, Silverletter is a love letter to my 11-year-old, 11-inch laptop: a reliable out-of-box GNOME system with the necessary drivers included, kept close to its upstream base, and carefully tuned to **maximise battery life**.
+More than anything,this is a love letter to my 11-year-old, 11-inch laptop: a reliable out-of-box GNOME system with the necessary drivers included, kept close to its upstream base, and carefully tuned to **maximise battery life**.

 At 50% display brightness with Wi-Fi enabled and no apps open, my machine draws around **4–4.5 W**, or roughly 10 hours of battery life (if you aren't doing anything else, of course :P).
 Not that I use my machine this way, but for reference - with auto-brightness off and brightness at minimum, power usage drops to **3.3–3.5 W!**  Battery condition, open apps, Wi-Fi usage, peripherals, and exact hardware all contribute.

-> [!IMPORTANT]
-> **Thunderbolt is powered down when unused and activates automatically when a device is connected.** Hotplug and suspend/resume have been tested with an Apple Thunderbolt to Gigabit Ethernet Adapter; other Thunderbolt devices may work but are not guaranteed.

-Thunderbolt control events are recorded in the system journal.
-For troubleshooting, run `sudo journalctl -b -t silverletter-thunderbolt`.

 ## What's in this image - credits to the maintainers of these projects